Gear Care & Repair

 It seems that the gloves are not a match for the bolt snaps on his gear resulting in torn thumbs with spot repairs and loose fabric while the rest of the gloves are in perfect condition.

 Luckily, Sven has found a fix which will allow him to get another season out of his favorite cold water diving gloves.
-With just an iron, pair of scissors, Iron Mend™ repair kit and Seal Cement™ from M Essentials™, Sven was able to repair his leaky gloves and use them immediately.
+With just an iron, pair of scissors, Iron-On Neoprene Patch kit and Aquaseal NEO, Sven was able to repair his leaky gloves and use them immediately.

 Here's what he did:

 STEP 1: Remove all loose fabric with scissors.
 If there is any old repair glue present, remove it as best you can by scrubbing with isopropyl alcohol.

-STEP 2: Apply Seal Cement over the tears in the gloves.
+STEP 2: Apply Aquaseal NEO (previously Seal Cement) over the tears in the gloves.

 STEP 3: Reinforce the repair and the remaining fabric with Iron Mend.
 Use the Iron-On fabric to cover the entire inner thumbs.
 For both gloves, Sven cut an oversized thumb patch and an extra small one for the repaired spot of the right thumb.

 STEP 4: Time to heat up the iron; it was all smooth sailing from here, says Sven.
-After ironing on the small patch and the two oversized thumb pieces, the Iron Mend fabric was cut to exact size and a little more precision ironing finished the job (note the supplied protective sheet to protect the neoprene from the iron, which is included in the Iron Mend kit).
+After ironing on the small patch and the two oversized thumb pieces, the Iron-On fabric was cut to exact size and a little more precision ironing finished the job.
+Note the supplied protective sheet to protect the neoprene from the iron, which is included in the Iron-On Neoprene Patch kit.